radius-project/radius/docs/content/tutorial/dapr-microservices/index.md

 }
 ```

 The `traits` section is used to configure cross-cutting behaviors of components.
 Since Dapr is not part of the standard definition of a container, it can be added via a trait.
 Traits have a `kind` so that they can be strongly typed.
-In this case we're providing some required Dapr configuration: the app-id and app-port.
+In this case we're providing some required Dapr configuration: the `app-id` and `app-port`.

 {{% alert title="💡 Traits" color="primary" %}}
 The `traits` section is one of several top level sections in a *component*.
 Traits are used to configure the component in a cross-cutting way.
 Other examples would include handling public traffic (ingress) or scaling.